trinodb/trino/docs/src/main/sphinx/connector/bigquery.md

   - `false`
 * - `bigquery.arrow-serialization.enabled`
   - Enable using Apache Arrow serialization when reading data from BigQuery.
-    Please read this [section](bigquery-arrow-serialization-support) before enabling this feature.
+    Please read this [section](bigquery-arrow-serialization-support) before using this feature.
-  - `false`
+  - `true`
 * - `bigquery.rpc-proxy.enabled`
   - Use a proxy for communication with BigQuery.
   - `false`